SAP-samples/teched2022-AI180/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2022 session called AI180 - Automate Your Invoice Processing with SAP Process Automation
+This repository contains the material for the SAP TechEd 2022 session called **AI180 - Automate Your Invoice Processing with SAP Process Automation**.

 ## Overview